open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 such as (5) and (6).

-Both `LoggerConfig` and registered `LogRecordProcessors` take part in the evalaution of the `Logger.Enabled`.
+Both `LoggerConfig` and registered `LogRecordProcessors` take part in the evalaution of the `Logger.Enabled` operation.
-First the `LoggerConfig` is evaluated.
-If it is going to return `true`, as it mean that Logger is enabled, and `LogRecordProcessors` are going to be evaluated.
+If it returns `true`, meaning the logger is enabled, then the `LogRecordProcessors` are evaluated.
-In such case `false` is returned only if all registered `LogRecordProcessors'` `Enabled` calls returned `false`, as it means that there no processor does is going to process the log record.
+In such cases, `false` is returned only if all registered `LogRecordProcessors` return `false` in their `Enabled` calls, as this means no processor will process the log record.
 Pseudo-code:

 <!-- markdownlint-disable no-hard-tabs -->